top of page

 Education.
 B.A.
 English & Journalism, University of Missouri; MBA, University of Southern California Marshall School of Business

-Vivien Villaverde, MSSW: Board Member
+Vivien Villaverde, MSSW, PPSC, LCSW: Board Member

 Clinical Associate Professor of Field Education, USC’s Suzanne Dworak-Peck School of Social Work